kainatnaeem/Flutter-Php-Crud/README.md

  Create a new account on 000webhost.com
- Create a new database, Give it a database name, Username and password Create a table in your database i.e posts and create 3 fields: id, post_title, post_description Add php file in the php  file manager(config.php), Do write proper code in this file for connection with database i.e db_name, db_user,      db_password and db_host
+ Create a new database, Give it a database name, Username and password Create a table in your database i.e posts and create 3 fields: id, post_title, post_description Add php file in the php  file manager(config.php), Do write proper code in this file for connection with database i.e db_name, db_user,      db_password and db_host<br>
  <strong>code:</strong>

 <? php